Gmugra/net.cactusthorn.routing/README.md

 1. Types converting for primitive types and classes with _public static valeuOf(String arg)_ method.
 And possibility to write custom convertors.
 1. @Produce and Producer interface (example: _json-gson_ module)
 1. @Consumes for class and/or method.
 To specify Content-Type as additional routing filter.
 Wildcard is supported (e.g. text/* )
+1. Consumer interface support (example: _json-gson_ module)
 1. inject HttpServletRequest, HttpServletResponse, HttpSession, ServletContext in method parameters
 1. @PathParam and @QueryParam for parameters.

 Comming soon:
 1. Type converting for classes with _public static fromString(String arg)_ method.
 1. Type converting for classes with a constructor that accepts a single String argument.
-1. Consumer interface support (and example with Gson)
+1. Type converting for arrays/collections
 1. Producer example for text/html with [Thymeleaf](https://www.thymeleaf.org)
 1. ComponentProvider example with _dagger 2_